freeCodeCamp/learn-advanced-bash-by-building-a-kitty-ipsum-translator/TUTORIAL.md

 ### 290.1

 Again, it didn't ask for input.
 This time it only printed your name to the terminal and not the output of `bad_command`.
-That produced an error, which you redirected to the `stderr.txt` file.
+That produced an error, which you redirected to `stderr.txt`.
+Take a look at that file.
 You can redirect both the `stderr` and `stdout` by adding another redirection at the end like this: `> <filename>`.
 Enter the same command, redirect the `stderr` to the same place again, and the `stdout` to `stdout.txt`.

 #### HINTS